xap5xap/breethe-test/README.md

 # Solution to Breethe Test

-This is a programming test to evaluate your technical skills and your organisation skills.

-You must accomplish the maximum of tasks in a reasonable amount of time.
-No time limit is provided but, as any good programmer, you should try to add the most value in the shortess period of time.

-To work you must fork this repository, do seperate commit for your task, do a pull request at the end.

 Using this api documentation (only v5 of the API is documented here and it's currenlty being build): https://admindev.breethe.com/api-doc

 You can use the https://apidev.breethe.com base url instead of https://admindev.breethe.com for the api but the server will apend /api just after the domain automaticaly.
 So https://admindev.breethe.com/api/v5/catalogs/default would be https://apidev.breethe.com/v5/catalogs/default on the api domain.